K2 Black Panther: Undisclosed operators

 According to 2024 trade statistics, South Korea exported $115.73 million worth of "tanks" and armored vehicles to Saudi Arabia, which the value is increased by 7 times compared to 2023.
-A DAPA official told the details are confidencial at Saudi Arabia’s request.
+A DAPA official told the details are confidential at Saudi Arabia’s request.
 Saudi Arabia is reportedly only considering the K2 Black Panther among Korean tanks, and based on sales values, it's speculated that a single-digit number of prototype variants might be sold for testing before a larger purchase.